-\paragraph{Variance-aware discretization.} The key contribution here is that we choose a variance weighted norm to measure discretization error.
-This variance-awareness, together with specific choice on a $O(1/\sqrt{T})$-discretization error and a constant approximation error $\varepsilon$, eventually arrives at ${O}(d\log T)$ log covering number and $M = \tilde{O}(d \log T)$ in \cref{lem:incre-seq-post-approx}.
+\paragraph{Variance-Aware Discretization} The key contribution here is that we choose a variance-weighted norm to measure discretization error.
+This variance-awareness, together with a specific choice of $O(1/\sqrt{T})$-discretization error and a constant approximation error $\varepsilon$, allows us to achieve an $M = \Theta(d \log T)$ bound.